palewire/first-python-notebook/docs/groupby/index.rst

 And, good news, pandas' groupby method will drop any rows with nulls in the grouping fields.
 So all those records without a first name were silently excluded from our analysis.
 Yikes!

 Whatever our opinion of pandas' default behavior, it's something we need to account for, and a reminder that we should never assume we know what computer programming tools are doing under the hood.
-As with human sources, everything you code tells you should be viewed skeptically and verified.
+As with human sources, everything your code tells you should be viewed skeptically and verified.

 The solution to this problem is easy.
 We need to replace those NaN first names with empty strings, which pandas won't drop.
 We can do that by using pandas' `fillna <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.fillna.html>`_ method ahead of the group.